Cocahuana/psh-chat/README.md

-# PSH Chat
+# PSH Chat Challenge

-PSH Chat is a modern web application for real-time messaging built with React, TypeScript, and Firebase.
+PSH Chat was a challenge for the PSH company (https://wearepsh.com/) is a modern web application for real-time messaging built with React, TypeScript, and Firebase.
 This project uses Vite for development and build tooling, along with styled-components for styling.

 ## Table of Contents